Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool: 'Use this to find a pixel_id before creating a WEBSITE audience or fetching event statistics.'
-It does not specify when not to use or provide alternative tools, but the context provided is clear and directive.
+The description explicitly states when to use this tool: to find a pixel_id before creating a WEBSITE audience (meta_ads_audiences_create) or fetching event statistics (meta_ads_pixels_stats / events).
+It names specific alternative tools, providing clear usage context without needing further inference.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.